 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why do laptop batteries degrade over time?
+Why do lithium-ion batteries lose capacity over time?

 Open an interactive chat with Bash